szabolcs-szilagyi/factory-vs-switch/README.md

 So if you have 2-3 cases to cover a switch-case is cleaner and easier to understand.

-Example for customization with the factory pattern is the `races` component: data is passed down, but then further enhanced with extra details.
+Example for customisation with the factory pattern is the `races` component: data is passed down, but then further enhanced with extra details.

 The example data for this repo is used from